mvdwetering/ynca/docs/DESIGN.md

 zone.vol.is_supported
 ```

+Try and find integrations with similar challenges and see how they solved it.

 ### Real GET requests

 Somehow I made the assumption there was no real request/response.
 Just send a command and an update will come from the receiver or not.